-Clinical waste is defined in the Controlled Waste Regulations 1992.
-Clinical waste includes any waste arising from medical, dental, pharmaceutical or other similar healthcare practices.
-Listed are some examples of clinical waste:
+Clinical waste is defined in The Controlled Waste Regulations 2012 and includes any waste arising from medical, dental, pharmaceutical or other similar healthcare practices.
+Examples of clinical waste include:

 Syringes, needles or other sharp instruments which, unless rendered safe, may prove hazardous to any person coming into contact with it

 Human or animal tissue